Other common name(s): group therapy, group psychotherapy, psychosocial interventions, psychosocial treatment

-Support groups present information, provide comfort, teach coping skills, help reduce anxiety, and provide a place for people to share common concerns and emotional support.
+Support groups present information, provide comfort, teach coping skills, and provide a place for people to share common concerns and emotional support.

-Preliminary research has shown that many support groups can enhance quality of life, although some do not.
-Available scientific evidence does not support claims that support groups can actually extend the survival time of people with cancer.
+A growing body of research has shown that support groups can enhance quality of life.
+Available scientific evidence is unclear as to whether support claims that support groups can actually extend the survival time of people with cancer.

 How is it promoted for use?

 People who take part in support groups believe that they can live healthier, happier lives if they spend time relating to others.
 They say that when they have emotional support, it is easier to deal with their health and social problems.
 Some claim that the bonds formed between members of support groups help them feel stronger.
 They further claim that sharing feelings and experiences within support groups can reduce stress, fear, and anxiety and help to promote healing.